-Everything seems in its proper place.
-Her heart rate is just about back to normal when she thinks to check under the bed and through the glass door to the balcony, but those are fine too.
+Everything is in its proper place.
+Her heart rate is just about back to normal when she thinks to check under the bed and through the glass door to the balcony, but there’s nothing there either.

 She goes back into the hall to flash her neighbor a thumbs-up.
 He returns it and closes his door, and she lets out her breath as she does the same.
-Exciting as that was, she hopes it doesn’t keep her up: she finds flying exhausting, even as a passenger.
-She removes her shoes and gets a glass of water in the kitchen just in time to see the balcony door open and a figure dressed all in black walk into the living room.
+Exciting as that was, she hopes it doesn’t keep her up; she finds flying exhausting, even as a passenger.
+She removes her shoes and gets a glass of water from the kitchen, then returns to the living room just in time to see the balcony door open and a figure dressed all in black walk in.

 Laura is too surprised to squeak, let alone scream.
 Her grip on the glass loosens enough to drop it, and the figure darts forward two steps and crouches, arm extended to catch it.